Parallel Single arm chi Sao is a stationary drilled practiced from a neutral stance with a partner.

 Wing Chun straight line attack, to attack when we control the centre, to yield and not fight force against force,

-to create openings and to attack using forward intention through gaps in our opponent’s defenses when correct positions are lost.
+Chi Sao drills create openings to attack with forward intention through gaps in our opponent’s defenses.

 This is the foundation of double arm Qi Sao and happens in a static position.

-Using only one arm simplifies the drill, and allows for all this information to be programmed into the arms and mind.
+Using one arm simplifies the drill which allows all this information to be programmed into the arms and mind.

 This is the first stage to Double arm Qi Sao.